Yasser Baldé: Career

 A youth product of the youth academy of Fréjus Saint-Raphaël and Auxerre, Baldé began his senior career with Auxerre's reserves in 2012 before returning to Fréjus Saint-Raphaël in 2015.
 He had a stint with Marseille Endoume in 2018.

-In 2019 he moved to Sedan, before signing a contract with Cholet on 28 June 2020.
-On 20 May 2021 he signed with Laval, becoming their first recruit in the 2021-22 season.
-He helped Laval win the 2021–22 Championnat National and achieved promotion into the Ligue 2 for the 2022-23 season.
+In July 2019, Baldé moved to Sedan.
+He scored his first goal for the club in a 4–0 win over Schiltigheim on 2 November 2019.